Wednesdays at

 What should I wear?

 Anything that’s comfortable.
-Dance shoes or dance slides are nice to have.
+Dance shoes or dance socks are nice to have.
 It makes turning easier on the knees and body.

 What should I bring?